gg0h/gg0h.github.io/_posts/2024-12-18-Intigriti-1224-Challenge.md

 ---
 ## Code review

 The challenge included source code.
 It was evident fairly quickly it was based on the CodeIgniter PHP framework.
-If all the mentions of focusing on PHP 5 weren't enough to raise some flags a close inspection of the `readme.rst` revealed it is not the latest iteration of CodeIgniter (CodeIgniter4), but the discontinued CodeIgniter3 instead.
+If all the mentions of focusing on PHP 5 weren't enough to raise some flags a close inspection of the `readme.rst` revealed it is not the latest iteration of CodeIgniter (CodeIgniter4), but the no longer developed CodeIgniter3 instead.

 ```